Mbed-TLS/TF-PSA-Crypto/README.md

 -------------

 The TF-PSA-Crypto repository should build out of the box on most systems.
-Its configuration is based on C preprocessor macros gathered in `include/psa/crypto_config.h`.
-The C preprocessor macros or configuration options are organized into four groups:
+Its configuration is based on C preprocessor macros defined in `include/psa/crypto_config.h`.

-1. General configuration options, options that are not related to a specific part of the implementation of the PSA Cryptography API.
-2. Configuration, using PSA_WANT_xxx macros as defined in psa-conditional-inclusion-c.md,
+These configuration options are organized into seven groups:
-   of which parts of the PSA Cryptography API the user wishes to enable: cryptographic algorithms, key types, elliptic curves ...
+1. Cryptographic mechanism selection (PSA API): PSA_WANT_xxx macros (see psa-conditional-inclusion-c.md) that specify which parts of the PSA Cryptography API the user wants to enable, e.g. cryptographic algorithms, key types, elliptic curves.
+1. Platform abstraction layer: Options to port the library to different platforms.
+1. General and test configuration options: Options that are test-specific or not related to a particular part of the library.
+1. Cryptographic mechanism selection (extended API): Options to enable cryptographic mechanisms beyond the current PSA Cryptography API, such as LMS or key wrapping.
+1. Data format support: Options to enable support for various data formats, such as ASN.1 or PEM.
-3. Configuration of the PSA cryptography core as defined in psa-driver-interface.md which provides the key management, the generation of random numbers and the dispatch to drivers.
+1. PSA core: Options to configure the core of the TF-PSA-Crypto PSA cryptography API implementation (see psa-driver-interface.md) which provides key management, random number generation, and driver dispatch.
-4. Configuration of the built-in implementation of the PSA driver interface as defined in psa-driver-interface.md: non-functional configuration related to performance/size trade-offs.
+1. Built-in drivers: Options to configure the built-in implementation of the PSA driver interface (see psa-driver-interface.md), mainly non-functional configuration related to performance/size trade-offs.

-The file `include/psa/crypto_config.h` can be edited manually, or in a more programmatic way using the Python 3 script `scripts/config.py` (use `--help` for usage instructions).
+The file `include/psa/crypto_config.h` can be edited manually, or in a more programmatic way using the Python script `scripts/config.py` (use `--help` for usage instructions).

-Compiler options can be set using conventional environment variables such as `CC` and `CFLAGS` when using the CMake build system (see below).
+We provide some non-standard configurations focused on specific use cases in the `configs/` directory.
+You can read more about those in `configs/README.txt`.

 Documentation
 -------------